Bacchus Capital Leads Recent Consolidation in Global Gold Sector

-Advises on Nordgold's acquisition of 19.9% stake and A$227m pre-conditional proposal to acquire Conclave Resources
+Advises on Nordgold's acquisition of 19.9% stake and A$227m pre-conditional proposal to acquire Cardinal Resources

-- Bacchus Capital advising Nordgold on its acquisition of strategic stake and A$227m pre-conditional proposal to acquire ASX listed Conclave Resources
+- Bacchus Capital advising Nordgold on its acquisition of strategic stake and A$227m pre-conditional proposal to acquire ASX listed Cardinal Resources

 - Follows successful contested public takeover of Core Gold in Canada by Bacchus client Titan Minerals in January 2020

-LONDON, March 16, 2020 /PRNewswire/ -- Bacchus Capital Advisers, the independent investment and merchant bank specialising in cross border public market M&A, is advising Nordgold, a one million ounce internationally diversified gold miner, on the acquisition of a 19.9% stake of, and potential offer for, ASX-listed gold developer Conclave Resources.
+LONDON, March 16, 2020 /PRNewswire/ -- Bacchus Capital Advisers, the independent investment and merchant bank specialising in cross border public market M&A, is advising Nordgold, a one million ounce internationally diversified gold miner, on the acquisition of a 19.9% stake of, and potential offer for, ASX-listed gold developer Cardinal Resources (ASX: CDV) (TSE: CDV).

 Nordgold is a privately owned, internationally diversified gold producer, with a proven track record of operational excellence and mine development, and a significant international development pipeline.
 Nordgold operates ten mines, with four of these in West Africa (three in Burkina Faso and one in Guinea).